30 As A Prime Factor

 Understanding Prime Numbers

 Before we tackle the prime factorization of 30, let's establish a clear understanding of what prime numbers are.
-A prime number is a whole number greater than 1 that has only two divisors: 1 and itself.
+In real terms, a prime number is a whole number greater than 1 that has only two divisors: 1 and itself.
 This means it's only divisible by 1 and itself without leaving a remainder.
 The first few prime numbers are 2, 3, 5, 7, 11, 13, and so on.
 The number 1 is not considered a prime number, and numbers that have more than two divisors are called composite numbers.

 Prime Factorization: Breaking Down Numbers into Primes